 Before installing the fire, check the flue using a smoke pellet.
 All of the smoke should travel up the flue and exit correctly from the terminal.

 If problems are found, DO NOT fit the fire until corrective action is completed.
-Protect the decorative hearth whilst pushing the firebox in and out of the opening.
+Protect the decorative hearth whilst pushing the fire-box in and out of the opening.
 Part of the packaging will make an ideal hearth saver pad.
 Before running the gas supply into the opening, offer up the firebox to the fireplace to check the fit is good.
-Angle the firebox or adjust the spigot outlet as described in part 8.0 of these instructions.

 Ensure that it slides in correctly, the sealing face sits flat and square to the wall or infill panel, and that the base is firm on the floor of the opening as no leaks are permissible here.
 At this stage it is essential to ensure that the spigot outlet of the fire is not restricted in any way.
 Remove the firebox and take any necessary measurements before making good and preparing for final installation.

+CABLE FIXING:

-CABLE FIXING: For fixing of the fire by the cable method, see the relevant section.
+For fixing of the fire by the cable method, see the relevant section.
 The cable fixing locations should be marked on the back of the opening and the holes drilled.
 Fit the wall plugs and eyebolts to these holes.

+SCREW FIXING:

-SCREW FIXING: For fixing by screw, mark and drill the fireframe or base, and the relevant points in the opening or on the wall. wall plugs will again be required.
+For fixing by screw, mark and drill the fireframe or base, and the relevant points in the opening or on the wall. wall plugs will again be required.
 Pre-punched holes are not provided for this purpose to allow you to choose the optimum positions.

+GAS SUPPLY:

-GAS SUPPLY: Following preparation for the fixing method, the concealed gas supply, where required, can now be put into place.
+Following preparation for the fixing method, the concealed gas supply, where required, can now be put into place.
 Refer to the gas supply section for suggested pipe routes.
 The ends of the sleeving in which the gas pipe is run should be sealed.
 The ends of the 8mm supply pipe should be temporarily sealed to prevent the ingress of debris during fixing.

-PLEASE NOTE: Ensure fire can be removed for ease of servicing and not siliconed.
+PLEASE NOTE: Ensure fire can be removed for ease of servicing and not silconed